-Anticipation is reaching a fever pitch as the release of the Star Wars: Legion core set is probably just days away, if Internet scuttlebutt is to be believed.
+Anticipation is reaching a fever pitch as the release of the Star Wars: Legion (paid link) core set is probably just days away, if Internet scuttlebutt is to be believed.
 (And when has it ever let us down?)

 Star Wars: Legion, the Star Wars themed skirmish miniatures game from Fantasy Flight Games has tabletop wargamers across the globe diligently creating terrain for 32mm scale versions of Tatooine, Endor, Hoth and other famous battlegrounds from the Star Wars universe.

-However, grey-beard wargamers or tabletop miniatures fans interested in retro wargaming may remember a 25mm Star Wars skirmish game from the late 1980s and early 1990s: Star Wars Miniatures Battles from West End Games.
+However, grey-beard wargamers or tabletop miniatures fans interested in retro wargaming may remember a 25mm Star Wars skirmish game from the late 1980s and early 1990s: Star Wars Miniatures Battles (paid link) from West End Games.

 Star Wars Miniatures Battles was of course followed by the mass market Star Wars Miniatures game from Wizards of the Coast, which arguably falls somewhere between a board game and a tabletop wargame, and as such might be in a slightly different gaming category.